flakzilla/cr2020-relay-board/README.md

 [Rear Detail](img/board_rear.jpg?raw=true)

 ## Summary
 This project faithfully recreates the original board based on a sample LC-67183-1 board from a 1976 North American market CR-2020.
 A complete BOM is provided, including modern part substitutions where original parts may not be available.
-The KiCAD project files are available for download from this repository ([link](https://github.com/flakzilla/cr2020-relay-board/tree/main/CR-2020%20relay%20board%20LC-67183-1)).
+The KiCAD project files are available for download from this repository ([direct link](https://github.com/flakzilla/cr2020-relay-board/tree/main/CR-2020%20relay%20board%20LC-67183-1)).

-Note that this replica doesn't *perfectly* recreate original board - some liberties were taken to make the design more suitable for modern components, and to make some practical changes.
+The replica doesn't *perfectly* recreate original board - some liberties were taken to make the design more suitable for modern components, and to make some practical changes.

 AK user Jayfree also designed a replacement for the relay board, his is a modernized two-layer design instead of a reproduction of the original design.
 Available here: https://www.audiokarma.org/forums/index.php?threads/cad-new-yamaha-cr-2020-capacitor-board.912553/page-7#post-14397551 ([Photo](https://www.audiokarma.org/forums/index.php?threads/cad-new-yamaha-cr-2020-capacitor-board.912553/page-5#post-14284775))